Social Stratification & Mobility — Module 1

 3) Hierarchy

-Hierarchy is an ordered ranking of persons or groups by power, status, or ritual purity.
-It stabilizes order but legitimizes domination.
+Hierarchy is an ordered ranking of persons or groups by power, status, or purity.
+It organizes cooperation yet legitimizes domination.

 Thinkers

-Louis Dumont views caste as an ideological hierarchy of purity and pollution.
-It is holistic, ranking entire groups rather than individuals, and values difference over equality.
+Louis Dumont interpreted caste as a religiously sanctioned hierarchy of purity and pollution.
+Society is holistic, valuing difference over equality.

 4) Exclusion

-Social exclusion means denial of access, participation, and recognition.
-It is both cause and effect of inequality.
+Social exclusion is the institutional denial of access, participation, and recognition.

 Thinkers

-B. R. Ambedkar defines caste as graded inequality—exclusion by religious sanction and endogamy.
-Excluded groups lose dignity, rights, and power; remedy lies in constitutional democracy and fraternity.
+B. R. Ambedkar described caste as graded inequality—exclusion through religious sanction and endogamy.
+Remedy: constitutional rights and social democracy.

-Amartya Sen distinguishes active exclusion (discrimination) and passive exclusion (market neglect), both causing capability loss.
+Amartya Sen differentiated active (discriminatory) and passive (market neglect) exclusion, both reducing capabilities.

 | Form | Mechanism | Example (India) | Thinker |